 The Crisis Communication Plan describes the protocols for an effective, timely response during and following a crisis.
 If you're asked for comment from the university about a sensitive or controversial issue, ask about the context of the inquiry and gather contact information.
 If there's an immediate threat to safety, contact Campus Safety at 503-370-6911.
-Otherwise, contact your supervisor and University Communications, which will coordinate a response on behalf of Willamette.
+Otherwise, contact your supervisor and Marketing and Communications, which will coordinate a response on behalf of Willamette.

 Crisis Communications Contacts